Driving Impaired – Think Twice Before You Get Behind the Wheel

 With the holiday season in full swing now, parties are underway everywhere.
 Avoid consuming alcohol or drugs that can impair your ability to safely operate your vehicle.
 Avoid drinking unless there is a designated driver to safely drive you home or call a friend, or a taxi or plan to spend the night out.
 The Ontario Ministry of Transportation recommends that the best way to avoid impaired driving is not to take a chance.

 According to Mothers Against Drunk Driving (MADD) Canada, an average of four people are killed each day in crashes involving alcohol and or drugs.
-There can be many consequences for both the impaired driver and the person injured from an accident caused due to impaired driving as a result.
+There can be many consequences for both the impaired driver and the person injured from a motor vehicle accident caused due to impaired driving as a result.

 Benefits Deprived in Auto Policy